Barcelona

 shopping and eating.

-Spanish fare, despite using similar ingredients such as garlic, olive oil
+using similar ingredients such as garlic, olive oil and tomatoes.
+Catalan

-find dishes which include raisins, nuts, snails and meat cooked with fruit
+include raisins, nuts, snails and meat cooked with fruit on many menus.

 Although quite distinct from